Why Anti-Virus and Anti-Malware are not Enough to Keep you Safe?Posted on 3rd April 2019

 Detects malware and deletes it.
 In case your device is infected, you need an anti-malware app to delete the harmful program and maybe restore damaged files.

 Detects malicious links and websites.
 Do you remember that “this site can be dangerous” notification?
 Yeah, that’s what anti-malware does, not VPN.

 Encrypt your traffic.
 While anti-malware devices sort incoming and sometimes even outgoing traffic, they can’t encrypt or mask it.
 VPNs and proxies are for that.

 Hide your geolocation.
-Only with an anti-malware app on, your IP and location are clearly visible for government agencies, hackers and advertisers.
+Only with an anti-malware app on, your IP and location are clearly visible for hackers and advertisers.

 Prevent online tracking.
 Anti-malware has nothing to do with protecting your traffic from the spying and surveillance.
 Even if it doesn’t let the hazardous traffic on your device, it doesn’t prevent third parties from spying on your activities.

 The Secret to Maximum Online Security